swlaschin/fsharpforfunandprofit.com/_posts/2012-07-15-inheritance.md

 * provide a default implementation of the method, or
 * tell the compiler that the class as whole is also abstract.

-We’ll look at both of these alternatives shortly.
+We'll look at both of these alternatives shortly.

 ### Defining abstract properties